 June 11th, 2012 · No Comments · Athletics

 The men’s marathon at the 1936 Berlin Olympic Games in Germany was won by Japanese runner Kee-Chung Sohn.
-He was actually Korean-born, but ran in Japanese colors because his country was occupied by Japan.
-Here is a classic 10 minutes movie recording of the marathon.
+He was actually Korean-born but ran in Japanese colors because his country was occupied by Japan at the time.
+Here is a classic 10-minute movie recording of the marathon.
 See more on the men’s Olympic Games marathon.

 April 30th, 2012 · No Comments · Athletics

 The men’s 100m at the 1964 Tokyo Olympic Games was won by US sprinter Bob Hayes in 10.0 seconds.
 See more on the History of the Olympics 100m sprint.

 May 18th, 2010 · No Comments · Football (Soccer)

 The highlight videos often only show you the goals.
 Here is a collection of 10 super skills from the world’s best players at the 2002 FIFA World Cup.

 January 13th, 2010 · Comments Off on Japanese Ski Jumping Gold in Nagano · Ski Jumping